Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - the Employee Credit Privacy Act;

-- the Job Opportunities for Qualified Applicants Act (“Ban the Box Act”); and
+- the Job Opportunities for Qualified Applicants Act (“Ban the Box Act”);

 - the Equal Pay Act.

 Misclassification Are there state-specific rules regarding employee/contractor misclassification?
-The Illinois Department of Labor takes the position that:

 “[s]ervice performed by an individual for an employing unit, whether or not such individual employs others in connection with the performance of such services, shall be deemed to be employment unless and until it is proven in any proceeding where such issue is involved that: (1) such individual has been and will continue to be free from control or direction over the performance of such services, both under his contract of service and in fact; (2) such service is either outside the usual course of the business for which such service is performed of that such service is performed outside of all the places of business of the enterprise for which such service is performed; and (3) such individual is engaged in an independently established trade, occupation, profession, or business.”